These are an advanced feature of Family Historian, and are used within Expressions that occur most commonly in:

 =CalcDate(%INDI.BIRT.DATE%, 10, 3) returns a Date that is the Date of Birth plus 10 years and 3 months.

-For full details see Understanding Functions and then the subsidiary topics Functions (by category), Functions (all), Data Types, Operators, etc.
+For full details see the Help file links at the top of this article, and then the subsidiary topics Functions (by category), Functions (all), Data Types, Operators, etc.

 The Basicsƒh offers nothing equivalent to the Data Reference Assistant for constructing Functions, so they must be composed manually, and if ƒh says that an Expressions are composed from two technical features: Data References and Functions; they also often involve Operators to compare values. is invalid, then you must deduce where the error lies.